Hongske/subeta/custom-css/Modernised/README.md

 To do so, you'll need to add the following snippet **after** your `@import` code:
 ```
 :root {
-    /* insert your CSS-variables here */
+    /* insert your theme options here */
 }
 ```